fortheloveofcreation/NFT-Marketplace/README.md

+This project is a Django based NFT Marketplace, where you can buy and view listed NFTs.

-Steps To Run The AtoZNFT Web Application
+Steps To Run AtoZNFT Web Application

 Ensure you have the following installed:
 - Python